dis-orientation/msu/index.md

 ---
-title: MSU Disorientation
+title: MSU Dis-orientation
 layout: default
 ---

-## Join MSU disorientation!
+## Join MSU Dis-orientation!

 The disorientation group at Michigan State University is looking for people to get involved.
 We're currently doing a lot of the work to maintain `dis-orientation.info`.